StKuehn/OpenWME/README.md

 ## Usage

 OpenWME consists of a C++ library and a number of example applications that include the library at source code level.
+The examples are intentionally kept simple.

-For most of the examples there is a video demonstrating the result of the simulation:
+For most examples, there is also a video that demonstrates the result of the simulation.

+### Quasistatics and Weber electrodynamics:
 - Magnetism: [Force between two long straight wires](examples/01_quasistatics/01_magnetic_force_between_wires/magnetic_force_between_wires.webm?raw=true)
 - Electromagnetic induction: [Generation of a field near a moving conductor loop with direct current](examples/01_quasistatics/02_moving_current_loop_dc_current/moving_current_loop_dc_current.webm?raw=true)
 - Lorentz force: [Moving point charge in the field of a Helmholtz coil](examples/01_quasistatics/03_point_particle_in_a_helmholtz_coil/point_particle_in_a_helmholtz_coil.webm?raw=true)

+### Electromagnetic waves:
 - Electromagnetic induction: [Generation of a field in the vicinity of a stationary conductor loop with alternating current](examples/01_quasistatics/04_current_loop_with_ac_current/current_loop_with_ac_current.webm?raw=true)
 - Electromagnetic waves: [Field of a very fast moving electromagnetic transmitter](examples/02_electromagnetic_waves/01_moving_hertzian_dipole/moving_hertzian_dipole.webm?raw=true)
 - Reflection of electromagnetic waves: [Electromagnetic pulse reflected back and forth between two Hertzian dipoles](examples/02_electromagnetic_waves/02_reflection_two_resting_hertzian_dipols/reflection_two_resting_hertzian_dipols.webm?raw=true)